silkodenis/swiftui-navigation-coordinator/README.md

 </p>

 ## About the Project
-This project provides a lightweight Navigation Coordinator, implemented in just 50 lines of code and using SwiftUI NavigationStack (available in iOS 16 and later).
+This project provides a lightweight Navigation Coordinator, implemented in just 50 lines of code and using SwiftUI NavigationStack (available from iOS 16).

 ## Core Features
 The current implementation covers 4 main transitions: